Textualize/textual/docs/widgets/tabbed_content.md

 Switch between mutually exclusive content panes via a row of tabs.

-This widget combines the [Tabs](../widgets/tabs.md) and [ContentSwitcher](../widgets/content_switcher.md) widgets to create a convenient way of navigating content.

 - [x] Focusable
 - [x] Container

+This widget combines the [Tabs](../widgets/tabs.md) and [ContentSwitcher](../widgets/content_switcher.md) widgets to create a convenient way of navigating content.

-Only a single child of TabbedContent is visible at a time.
+Only a single child of TabbedContent is visible at once.
-Each child has an associated tab which to make it visible, and hide the others.
+Each child has an associated tab which will make it visible and hide the others.

 ## Composing